6 Steps to Building A Website for Your Small Business

 What is a keyword?
 A keyword is a term that best describes the content on your page or post.
 It's what you want to rank for when people search for that keyword or phrase in Google or other search engines.
 So, when they search, your page should come up.
 Several keywords may describe a page's content.
 In this case, you will want to use multiple keywords.
 Multiple keywords will broaden the search possibilities for finding your content.

 Based on the name and nature of your business, there will be words that best describe your business and perform well in search engine search results.
-Therefore, it could be profitable to do some keyword research to find a good keyword on which to base your domain name.
+Therefore, doing keyword research to find a good keyword to base your domain name on could be profitable.
 Some services offering free keyword research are Keywords Everywhere and Ubersuggest.

 Creating your website content can be a fun and rewarding experience or a real chore.
 It will depend on your skills and interests.
 Even if you know what you want to say, you may be at a loss for how to say it.
 How can you say it using good grammar and sentence structure while capturing the attention of your audience?